krzmaz/krzmaz.github.io/_posts/2022-08-15-creating-a-web-server-on-raspberry-pi-pico-w-using-pico-sdk-and-lwip.md

 {:toc}
 ## Background
 I never really looked into the first Raspberry Pi Pico.
 I get that the RP2040 microcontroller is a nice alternative to some members of the STM32 family, but I haven't been using those as well.
-Any development board that doesn't come with wireless connectivity features is not likely to peek my interest.
+Any development board that doesn't come with wireless connectivity features is not likely to pique my interest.
 Most of my projects are about automating some part of my life and for the most part that needs a wireless data exchange.
 Some projects can even be done with a dev board alone, without connecting anything to it - one example being [LinakDeskEsp32Controller](https://github.com/krzmaz/LinakDeskEsp32Controller)

 I ended up using ESP8266 and ESP32 in all my recent projects.
 They are great because of their high availability, the big community and in the ESP32's case - the use of industry standard: FreeRTOS.
 However the downside is their unique Xtensa architecture which makes dealing with the toolchain a bit of a pain.